sen-tou/stvbyr-tech/content/blog/how-to-use-a-specific-layout-for-an-article.md

 ---
 title: "How to Use a Specific Layout for an Article in Hugo"
+summary: "Sometimes you just want to use a unique template for a post or list.
+In hugo there is a template"
 date: 2021-03-18T06:04:38+01:00
+draft: false
 translationKey: "how-to-use-a-specific-layout-for-an-article-in-hugo"
 image: "home-header.png"
 categories:
     - hugo
 ---

-Sometimes you just want to use a unqiue template for a post or list.
+Sometimes you just want to use a unique template for a post or list.
 In hugo there is a template [lookup order](https://gohugo.io/templates/lookup-order/) in which the template files are getting loaded but you can also specify the exact template that you want.
 The hugo docs explain how [content organization](https://gohugo.io/content-management/organization/) works.

 ## Using Frontmatter Layout